Curriculum Considerations: What’s the Goal?

 Curriculum with a Biblical Perspective

-There are opportunities for Biblical emphasis in almost every school subject.
+There are opportunities for Biblical emphasis in every school subject.
 Handwriting offers penmanship practice using Scripture.
 Literature is enriched with the study of books by authors such as C. S. Lewis.
-And Latin sayings such as “Solus Christus” remind us of the truth Christ alone.
+Latin expressions such as “Solus Christus” remind us of the truth Christ alone.
 Art and music display man’s curious consideration of the heavenly realms.

 homeschool math